Back

 Program Format

-In our art therapy and counseling master's program, classes are offered in the late afternoon and evening to accommodate your job and internship obligations.
+In our Counseling and Art Therapy master's program, classes take place in-person on our Pepper Pike campus in the late afternoon and evenings to accommodate your job and internship obligations.
+Our program runs year-round, including during the summer, and you should anticipate being on campus approximately 2-3 days per week each semester that you are enrolled.
 Electives are offered in a workshop format, which allows you to attend two consecutive days followed by time to complete assignments.
 Workshop presenters include nationally known figures, authors, lecturers and experts in various approaches.

 Post-Graduate Coursework

-If you already possess a master’s degree in a related field, we can design a course sequence to meet the educational standards for registration and certification as an art therapist, depending upon the current national standards of the Art Therapy Credentials Board.
+If you already possess a master’s degree in a related field, we may be able to help design a course sequence to meet the educational standards for registration and certification as an art therapist, depending upon the current national standards of the Art Therapy Credentials Board.

 Counseling and Art Therapy Program Accreditation